-From Ohrid, paragliding, caving, kayaking, canyoning and diving can be arranged in and around one of the world's rare ancient lakes, described as a "natural phenomena that has continuously existed for at least two to million vears"
+From Ohrid, paragliding, caving, kayaking, canyoning and diving can be arranged in and around one of the world's rare ancient lakes, described as a "natural phenomena that has continuously existed for at least two to million years".

 Sitting humbly on its shores is the UNESCO heritage town of Ohrid - one of the oldest human settlements in Europe.
-Among narrow cobbled streets it harbours a preserved ensemble of ancient urban architecture dating back to the seventh century housing guaint shops, traditional restaurants and boutique hotels.
+Among narrow cobbled streets National Park (one of three in Macedonia) - which offers a mix of old village roads, dirt double-track and narrower natural goat and walking trails.